Vyral/donovans-long-island/_posts/2021-07-19-who-do-you-have-in-your-network.md

 **P.S.
 The winners for last week's Trivia Contest were: Helene Erickson, Peter Finney, Mary Ellen Pierce and Angelo Montoya.
 Not only do they get a Panera Gift Card but their names are entered in the Grand Prize drawing for the month of July and the winner of the Grand Prize drawing will have a donation made to the Charity of their choice\! &nbsp;Watch the Winners announced on last week's G.N.W. show&nbsp;[CLICK HERE](https://youtu.be/ze6YPAggz5Q?t=533)&nbsp;&nbsp; &nbsp;**​​​​​

-**BIG ANNOUNCEMENT -&nbsp;Grand Prize Drawing for June was held on the G.N.W.
+**BIG ANNOUNCEMENT - Grand Prize Drawing for June was held on the G.N.W.
 Show on Facebook Live or YouTube on WEDNESDAY AT 8:30 pm.
 The winner was: Elsa Cho&nbsp; and her favorite charity is Capital Sisters International - which provides MicroLoans for Women in Poverty.
 Check out this charity:&nbsp;[CLICK HERE](http://www.capitalsisters.org/)**

 &nbsp;